10 Dating Profile Clichés (and What to Write Instead)

 When you see it: They likely have a dry sense of humor and want someone who can handle it.

 If it’s in your profile: Better to show than tell.
-If you must mention it, get specific: “Love dry humor a la Ron Swanson & Daria.”
+If you must mention it, get specific.
+For example, “Love dry humor a la Ron Swanson & Daria.”

 A word of warning though: despite your fluency, sarcasm can easily miss the mark with strangers, especially over text.